 Four tips to make an impact with your Cover Letter

 Covering letters are a statement about your motivation and give recruiters important evidence about your personal reasons as to why you are applying for the role.
-Describing your motivation adequately is therefore crucial.
+Moreover, it gives a first insight as to whether you bring the relevant qualification for the job.
+Describing your motivation adequately and your experience relevantly is therefore crucial.
 Here are our 4 most valuable tips to create relevant and interesting covering letters.

 Covering letters should explain your motivation to work in a certain job for a specific company and your qualifications for this job.
 If you can replace the name of the company for any other and your covering letter remains exactly the same, you have not tailored it to that company well enough and will be unlikely to succeed.
 Do some research and find something about the position or company that you can relate to directly in your letter.